lmammino/loige.co/content/posts/2020-01-25_2019-a-year-in-review/index.md

 - [nodejs/node](https://github.com/nodejs/node): yes, that's the Node.js repository!
 I did a small contribution, but still cool to have one there.

-👍 Comparing last year (19) to this year (22) I had a +15.79% repo contributions increase.
-Another pretty good vanity metric!
+👍 Comparing last year (22) to this year (24) I had a +9% repo contributions increase.
+Quite stable I'd say!

 ## Previous years goals

-Now it's time to check whether I met [the goals I set last year](https://loige.co/2017-a-year-in-review#expectations-for-next-year):
+Now it's time to check against my [previous year goals](https://loige.co/2018-a-year-in-review#expectations-for-next-year):

-- ✅ **MOAR conference talks/workshops (at least 8)**.
+- ✅ **Keep doing conference talks/workshops (at least 8)**.
-- 😭 **Write at least 8 quality blog posts (excluding this one!)**: did only 5!
+- 😭 **Write at least 8 quality blog posts (excluding this one!)**: did only 3...
-- 😐 **Learn a lot about Security, Machine Learning and networking**: I guess I learned a bit, but probably not as much as I was expecting last year.
+- 😐 **Keep learning about Security, Machine Learning and networking**: I guess I did learn something more, but nothing worth a mention...
-- 😐 **Keep contributing to Fastify**: didn't do a lot.
-- 😐 **Keep working on Middy**: Initially well, lately not so much...
-- ✅ **Move my blog to a static publishing engine and (possibly) use a serverless hosting approach**.
-- 😐 **Learn enough about Rust and build something with it**: studied for a while, but didn't really build anything.
-I feel I kind of dropped it in favor of GoLang.
-- ✅ **Learn enough about Elastic Search and build something with it**.
-- 😐 **Learn enough about Kubernetes and build something with it**: Again, studied a bit but didn't really do much with it.
-- ✅ **Do stuff with CSS Grids and Flexbox**.
-- ✅ **Keep learning AWS and serverless**.
+- 😐 **Release Middy v1.0**: only the beta for now!
+- 😐 **Publish a new book (or a new edition ✌️)**: ...
+- 😐 **Get proficient in GoLang**: I didn't have many chances at work to keep developing this skill and I ended up investing a bit of my free time on Rust instead...
+- 😐 **Learn a bit about Social Media and digital marketing**: read only few blog posts...
+- 😐 **Keep learning AWS and serverless**: didn't do much serverless, or at least not as much as I expected; I barely kept up with the various Serverless news.
+- 😭 **Get an advanced AWS certification**.
+Nope...
+- 😭 **Play with new database technologies (e.g. CockroachDB & Clickhouse)**: this was drive by expected work needs that did not go as expected.
+Totally dropped it.
+- 😐 **Improve FullStack bulletin**: I did some improvements under the hood, but nothing visible outside (as I wanted).
-- 😐 **More serious and constant BJJ training**: kept training, but I should probably be more serious about it!
+- 😐 **More serious and constant BJJ training!**: not too bad, but could have been better!

+Yep I did underdeliver or fail most o my goals, maybe I should set more realistic and coherent goals for this new year!

 ## Expectations for next year

-Ok, it's finally time to move to the good intentions for the next year!
-I have been very long already so I'll just sort this part out with a simple unordered checklist, I am already looking forward to seeing, in one year time, how many items will be crossed:

-- Keep doing conference talks/workshops (at least 8)
+Ok, let's try to do that then:

+- Get a new job 😛
+- Do only few (invitation based) conferences (3 or 4)
-- Write at least 8 quality blog posts (excluding this one!)
+- Write some good quality blog posts (at least 4)
-- Keep learning about Security, Machine Learning and networking
-- Release Middy v1.0
+- Release Middy v1.0 stable and have a plan for the future of the framework together with the community around it.
 - Publish a new book (or a new edition ✌️)
-- Get proficient in GoLang
+- Learn more about Rust
-- Learn a bit about Social Media and digital marketing
+- Learn more about Kubernetes
 - Keep learning AWS and serverless
 - Get an advanced AWS certification
-- Play with new database technologies (e.g. CockroachDB & Clickhouse)
 - Improve FullStack bulletin
 - More serious and constant BJJ training!

-That's all...
-If you are still reading, either you are a bot 🤖 or you are my new hero 💪!

-In the latter case, I'd really love you to leave a comment here and let me know something about your 2018 and what you envision for your 2019.
+That's it for this year review!

+I am not sure what to think if you are still reading...
+Either you are a stalker or a bot!
+Or maybe a recruiter, or, hopefully a fellow developer who is trying to make similar career plans.

+If you classify yourself in the latter category, I would really love to know what was your biggest achievement in 2019 and what do you plan to achieve in 2020.
+If you want to mention some failure as well, that would be super interesting to hear too, especially if you can turn it into a littre retrospective 🙃

-See you in the next post, CIAO!
+All the best, CIAO!